 Every marriage goes through seasons of distance.
 Every marriage at some point is at risk.
 And the easiest way to minimize the risk ISN’T to get rid of all the possible temptations outside of marriage.
 It’s simply to make your marriage the best it can be!

-If you find yourself starting to get jealous, then work on your friendship more.
+If you find yourself starting to get jealous of someone your husband works with, then work on your friendship more.
 Find a new hobby you can do together.
 Plan more date nights with your husband, even if they’re just at-home date nights.
 Make sex a priority!

 Get to Know the Women Your Husband Works With